yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-003_Filter_By_Tags.md

 ---

 ## ✅ Expected Result

-- Product list is updated based on the selected tag
+Product list is updated based on the selected tag
-- Only products associated with the selected tag are displayed
-- No unrelated products are shown